 Rugby’s Greatest: Serge Blanco

-The Eighties were the halcyon of French rugby, where players wearing le coq would play with careless abandon, verve and a certain je ne sais quoi.
+The Eighties were the halcyon of French rugby, where players wearing le coq would play with abandon, verve and a certain je ne sais quoi.
 Fitting the bill perfectly was Serge Blanco.

 All you need to know about Les Bleus…

 Thierry Dusautoir won the IRB Player of the…

 In the book Brothers in Arms, Patrice Lagisquet says of Blanco: “His pace was extraordinary, being able to just glide away from the opposition.
 You couldn’t see him accelerate because his legs didn’t go any faster, he simply lengthened his stride.

 “His mental side was very impressive too.
 If he made a mistake, he just put it behind him.
 It wouldn’t stop him trying something else as daring immediately.”

 Blanco’s Test farewell, however, was a disappointment as France lost to England in the RWC 1991 quarter-finals.
 Blanco, the captain, was specifically targeted under the high ball.